 Under the order, anyone with 1/16th or more of Japanese heritage was required to be removed.
 At first, about 15,000 Japanese Americans willingly moved to the designated areas.
 By March 24, the U.S. Army began leading the removals, giving people just six days of notice to clear out with their belongings.

 Many of the Relocation Centers were meant as temporary holding spaces, but some people waited many months before receiving permanent placement.
-These centers were in remote areas and reconfigured hastily to house the masses they were sending there.
+These centers were in remote areas and reconfigured hastily to house the masses that were sent there.
 Food shortages and poor sanitation were common in these facilities.

 The Relocation Centers housed Japanese Americans in barracks, with multiple families living together in communal areas.
 Each functioned as its own town with schools, a post office, and farmland, all monitored by guards and closed off to the outside world with barbed wire fences.